+What is Computational Thinking and Why is it So Important?
 As our global economy grows more focused on information and less focused on manufacturing, computational thinking is becoming an essential skill for students to possess.
-While computational thinking’s foundation is computer science, it can be universally applied to any subject, including literature, economics, mathematics, chemistry and others.
-No matter what subject your student is most interested in, computational thinking can help him or her excel in studying that subject in school as well as excel when working in that field as an adult.
-Robotics is an ideal starting point for students to learn computational thinking.
-It can help lay the foundation for computational thinkers as young as 6 years old.
+While it’s foundation is computer science, it can be universally applied to any subject, including literature, economics, mathematics, chemistry and others.
+No matter what subject your student is most interested in, thinking like an enghineer can help him or her excel in studying that subject in school as well as excel when working in that field as an adult.
+Robotics is an ideal starting point for students to learn and It can help lay the foundation for thinkers as young as 6 years old.

 Computational thinking is a new development in problem solving that is changing the way students learn and how employees overcome challenges in the workplace.
 Jeannette Wing, a professor of computer science at Carnegie Mellon, introduced the term “computational thinking “ in March 2006 in an article in a leading information technology journal.

-In her article, Wing described computational thinking as “computational methods and models that give us the courage to solve problems and design systems that no one of us would be capable of tackling alone.”
-She also said that computational thinking “involves solving problems, designing systems, and understanding human behavior, by drawing on the concepts fundamental to computer science.”
+In her article, Wing described it as “computational methods and models that give us the courage to solve problems and design systems that no one of us would be capable of tackling alone.”
+She also said that it “involves solving problems, designing systems, and understanding human behavior, by drawing on the concepts fundamental to computer science.”

 In short, computational thinking is a process that makes the toughest challenges more manageable.
-And, while computational thinking draws on concepts fundamental to computer science, it can be used to solve a wide range of problems in a number of different subject areas and industries.
+And, while it draws on concepts fundamental to computer science, it can be used to solve a wide range of problems in a number of different subject areas and industries.

 That’s why computational thinking is such an important skill for today’s students to learn.